-- In Resident Evil – Code: Veronica, the SMG's and the assault rifle are too awesome.
-The Magnum you'll definitely need for the later bosses, and if you left the Fire Extinguisher (which you need to extinguish the fire blocking the path to it) behind in the security box, it'll be unobtainable.
+- In Resident Evil – Code: Veronica, the gunpowder for the bowgun turns the weakest weapon in the game into a full on Demonic Spider splatterer.
+The problem is, there are only 50 charges in the entire game.
+And if you never brought Rodrigo the hemostat and got Claire's lockpicks back, there'll be even less as there are 2 suitcases of the stuff that can only be unlocked with the lockpicks.
+There is also the Magnum, which you'll definitely need for the later bosses, and if you left the Fire Extinguisher (which you need to extinguish the fire blocking the path to it) behind in the security box, it'll be unobtainable.
 Best part?
 There are only eighteen rounds for it in the whole game, and six of those come with the gun.

 - Resident Evil 3: Nemesis has only one set of magnum rounds you can find in the game.
 If you want to get more, you have to make Gunpowder CCC, which comes from three Gunpowder C, which also comes from mixing Gunpowder A and B together.
 Making your own magnum rounds is great, but now you run into the issue of sacrificing extra handgun and shotgun ammo, which you will always need.
 Freeze rounds for the grenade launcher is the rarest ammo type in the game.
 Depending on what choice you made on the runaway train, Carlos can give you freeze rounds and that is the only time you can actually get it.
 You have to make freeze rounds yourself if you want some, which also means giving up handgun and shotgun ammo to create the freeze rounds.
 Freeze rounds heavily cripples most enemies, including Nemesis himself.
 Most people will be saving freeze grenades specifically for Nemesis.